 During recipe testing I tried using alpha amylase that I'd purchased from a brewing supply company, but the results weren't great.
 It was like the job was only half complete.

 Surprisingly, this 365 digestive enzyme supplement created the best tasting oat milk.
-As you can see on the label, the supplement contains two types of amylase PLUS glucoamylase.
+As you can see on the label, the supplement contains two types of amylase and glucoamylase.

 Ingredients

-- digestive enzymes - as mentioned above, oat milk tastes best when TWO different enzymes are used because this breaks down the starches more thoroughly.
+- digestive enzymes - as mentioned above, it seems that 2 different enzymes are needed to fully break down the starches.

-The most cost effective way to accomplish this is to use a digestive enzyme supplement that has both amylase and glucoamylase.
-Below are two vegan options available on Amazon.
-If considering other brands, just make sure the product is vegan, has a similar amount of these enzymes, and comes in capsules. - vanilla - optional; for a flavor more similar to store-bought milks, I like to add a tiny bit of clear vanilla (artificial).
+Based on my experience, the most cost effective way to accomplish this is to use a digestive enzyme supplement that has both amylase and glucoamylase.
+Below are two vegan options that I've tested.
+If considering other brands, just make sure the product is vegan, has a similar amount of these enzymes, and comes in capsules. - vanilla, optional - for a flavor more similar to store-bought milks, I like to add a few drops of clear vanilla, but pure vanilla extract is also great.

-- fat - optional; for a full-fat, creamier milk like Oatly, you'll also need a flavorless oil, such as avocado, grapeseed, or canola.
-If you avoid oil, raw cashews work well.
-With oil, I recommend adding a teaspoon of sunflower lecithin to help with emulsification.
+- fat, optional - The milk tastes amazing as is, but if you want a full-fat, richer oat milk like Oatly, you'll also need either a flavorless oil - such as avocado, grapeseed, or canola - or if you avoid oil, raw cashews work well.
+If you include oil, I recommend adding a teaspoon of sunflower lecithin to help with emulsification.

 See the recipe card below for quantities and full instructions.